TheTomato/yii2-nested-set-behavior/README.md

 There are two ways this behavior can work: one tree per table and multiple trees per table.
 The mode is selected based on the value of `hasManyRoots` option that is `false` by default meaning single tree mode.
-In multiple trees mode you can set `rootAttribute` option to match existing field in the table storing the tree.

 Selecting from a tree
 ---------------------